$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space

 \section{Extended P-T2I Baselines Comparison}

-We further expand our comparative analysis of P-T2I methods encompassing a total of 32 approaches including ours and parallel works.
-Table~\ref{tab:all_methods} summarizes them into four crucial aspects: 1) multi-concept support, 2) fine-tuning free, 3) base model types, and 4) the required number of input images.
-To summarize, \ours~is the only methodology built on top of the UnCLIP models while supporting multi-concept personalization, fine-tuning free, and only requires a single reference concept image.
+We further expand our comparative analysis of P-T2I methods encompassing a total of 33 approaches including ours and parallel works.
+Table~\ref{tab:all_methods} summarizes them into four crucial aspects: 1) multi-subject support, 2) fine-tuning free, 3) base model types, and 4) the required number of input images.
+To summarize, \ours~is the only methodology built on top of the UnCLIP models while supporting multi-subject driven image generation with fine-tuning free, and only requires a single reference image input for the training.
 We detail the comparison below:

-\paragraph{\textbf{Multi-Concept Generation.}} Multi-concept generation enables users to integrate multiple personal subjects to generate an image that follows the text prompts and aligns with all the concept visuals.
-Of the 32 methods analyzed, 14 offer this capability.
-Ten methods require separate training for each concept and then an additional fusing step for combining the learned concepts.
-(Mix-of-Show).
-While only four methods support fast multi-concept personalization.
-Only a few can learn auxiliary guided information such as canny edge, depth maps, or open-pose and adapt style variation.
+\paragraph{\textbf{Multi-Subject Generation.}} Multi-subject generation enables users to integrate multiple personal subjects to generate an image that follows the text prompts and aligns with all the concept visuals.
+In total, 15 of the 33 methods offer this capability, while 6 methods support fast multi-subject personalization, others demand separate training for each subject to be learned and then an additional fusing step for combining the learned subjects is required (i.e. Zip-LoRA, Mix-of-Show).
+Among these methods, only a few can learn auxiliary guided information such as canny edge, depth maps, or open-pose and adapt style variation (i.e. Kosmos-G).

-\paragraph{\textbf{Fine-tuning Free (Fast Personalization).}} Many models require test-time fine-tuning.
+\paragraph{\textbf{Fine-tuning Free (Fast Personalization).}} Many methods require test-time fine-tuning.
 Each varies on which part alteration occurs, as early models tend to modify the whole UNet.
 In contrast, recent models tune a small portion of the cross-attention layers or introduce additional layers performing as adapters.
-In our analysis of P-T2I models, 13 out of 32 models employ a fine-tuning free approach which enables fast personalization.
+In our analysis of P-T2I methodologies, 14 out of 33 methods employ a finetuning-free approach which enables fast personalization.

 \paragraph{\textbf{Diffusion Independent.}} A majority of the reviewed models utilize diffusion models, with Stable Diffusion being the predominant choice, spanning versions 1.4, 1.5, 2.1, and XL.
-Few adapt Imagen (SuTi, Taming) and interestingly Mix-of-show employs ChillOutMix as their pre-trained model, known for its adeptness at preserving realistic concepts like human faces.
+Few adapt Imagen (SuTi, Taming) and Mix-of-show employs ChillOutMix as their pre-trained model, known for its adeptness at preserving realistic concepts like human faces.
 A unique outlier in this landscape is our \ours, the only one that eschews the use of any diffusion prior model.